The International M.A. in Migration Studies is a one-year (3 semester) graduate program taught in English.

 The course is divided into three parts.
 The first section focuses on definition (e.g. gender, sex, intersectionality, empowerment, gender mainstreaming), theories, approaches and available empirical data.
 The second part of the course has a closer look at the strong link between gender and conflict and the role women can play in particular in peace negotiations and agreements.
 In the final section, we identify and assess the gender-migration nexus, while considering migrant rights and the inclusion and integration of all genders into a society.

 In general, this course uses a lecture and discussion format and is characterized by an interactive and research-based learning approach enabling students to gain broad as well as in-depth and detailed application and transfer knowledge.
 This is also attained by teaching students how to learn and work in a scientific, applied way.
 The course has a strong focus on the analysis of case studies from around the globe.

 Lecturer: Dr. Yossi Harpaz

-Citizenship has at least three meanings: the legal status of belonging in a state; an expected practice (being a "good citizen"); and an identity.
+Citizenship has at least three meanings: the legal status of belonging in a state; an expected practice (being a ?good citizen?); and an identity.
 By studying citizenship, we can gain insight on a range of key phenomena, including immigration, globalization, politics and national identity.
 The seminar will guide students as they carry out independent research projects on a topic that pertains to citizenship.
 Students are not bound to a specific methodology, and the project may focus on Israel or on another county.
 The first part of the course will be dedicated to lectures and class presentations, and in the latter part of the semester students will engage in independent research.
-The final grade will be based on class attendance and participation, class presentations and a seminar paper of 20-25 pages.
-The course will be conducted in English.
+The final grade will be based on class attendance and participation, class presentations and a seminar paper of 15-20 pages.
+The course will be taught in English.